yunpeng1234/tp/docs/UserGuide.md

 **Q**: How do I transfer my data to another Computer?<br>
 **A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous InternWatcher home folder.

 **Q**: The command result shows `Could not save data to file: data\internwatcher.json.
-File access denied, ensure save file is not set to read only.`, how do I fix this?
+File access denied, ensure save file is not set to read only.`, how do I fix this?<br>
 **A**: The `internwatcher.json` save file in your `\data` directory has been set to read only.
 Open the `data` file, right click on `internwatcher.json`, click properties, and make sure read-only is unchecked.
 Apply changes if necessary.

 --------------------------------------------------------------------------------------------------------------------